jonbartlett/svn-ci-tests/README.md

 # svn-ci-tests
-Health check for SVN repositories.
+Health check for Sub Version repositories.

 Designed to be used with a CI tool such as Jenkins.